Every Learner Everywhere advocates for equitable outcomes in U.S. higher education through advances in digital learning.

 Dr. Jessica Rowland Williams joined Every Learner Everywhere in October 2019.
 Prior to this role, she served as the Completion Grant Initiative project director for University Innovation Alliance.
 She also worked as program director in Georgia State University’s Office of the Senior Vice President of Student Success.
 Prior to those roles, Williams was a diversity fellow at Princeton University’s Office of Academic Affairs and Diversity, as well as program coordinator for the Princeton Summer Undergraduate Research Experience (PSURE).
 She holds a Ph.D. and an M.A. in Molecular Biology from Princeton University, and a Bachelor of Science in Biology from Spelman College.
 Through her personal and educational experiences, Jessica developed a passion for improving student outcomes among underserved, minority, and low income students.
 Jessica has devoted her career to expanding access, increasing graduation rates and promoting student success among students of all socioeconomic backgrounds.
 Jessica lives in Atlanta, Georgia with her husband and is a proud mother of 4 children.

 Laura has dedicated her career to improving educational outcomes for underrepresented students through innovative approaches and grant-funded programs.
-As the Assistant Director for Every Learner Everywhere, she has the opportunity to work with a strong network of partners committed to improving educational outcomes through technology-enhanced education, specifically adaptive courseware.
+As the Associate Director for Every Learner Everywhere, she has the opportunity to work with a strong network of partners committed to improving educational outcomes through technology-enhanced education, specifically adaptive courseware.
 Prior to joining the Every Learner Everywhere team in June 2018, Laura was the Grants Manager for Aims Community College, taught Computer Science at the college level, held a number of TRIO positions helping low-income and first generation students enter and be successful in college, and managed multiple international educational grants funded by the European Commission.
 She earned her MBA from Eastern New Mexico University, and her Bachelor degree in International Business in Romania.

 Senior Manager of Business Operations and Strategic Initiatives